What Is Job Classification?

 For the purposes of larger organizations with many departments and locations, union-represented jobs, and organizations with hierarchical rigid pay or salary grades and needed internal equity, a system such as Hay is appropriate.

 Working with Korn Ferry (Hay) job classification, an evaluator uses a job evaluation instrument or questionnaire that is filled out by the department requesting the job or evaluation.
 Trained to assign points appropriately, the evaluator assigns points to determine where to place a job in the job classification system.
-The placement of the job determines the pay or salary grade within the organization's compensation system.
+The placement of the job determines the pay or the salary grade within the organization's compensation system.

 Following a strictly enforced job classification system will safeguard employers against some charges of discrimination since the value of each job was determined apart from the individuals doing the job.
 It makes unfair treatment because of race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age (40 or older), disability, or genetic information.